Quantcast

-Yara Shahidi has officially entered her selfish era.
 The 22-year-old is known for her beyond-her-years wisdom, her passion for activism and human rights, her stunning beauty, and her unapologetically radiating main character energy both on-screen and off.
 She divides her time between acting, producing projects that move through her production company 7th Sun Productions, and spending time with her close-knit family.
-And as a recent grad from her dream school, Harvard University, Yara is coming even more into herself as she enters 2023 with the decision to take the focus off of dating and put that energy on herself.

 From the outside looking in, Yara has always been in her "me" season, but the actress shared that this was uncharted territory for her, at least as of late.
-The Grown-ishstar recently stopped by The Drew Barrymore Show where she revealed that yes, she is single and that she doesn't know if she is looking to start dating anytime soon.
+The Grown-ish star recently stopped by The Drew Barrymore Show where she revealed that yes, she is single and that she doesn't know if she is looking to start dating anytime soon.
 And here's why.

 "I like meeting people.
 And then the other thing is, I just got out of a relationship," she tells Drew before laughing.
 "So, I'm just kind of, you know, I'm a big commitment person.
 It was three years, so I don't even know what to do with myself.
 I'm just taking some 'me' time.
 My friends and I are calling it 'selfish season.'"

 My first thought was, Yara?
 In a relationship?
 Since when?
 But as the actress is notoriously private, it should have come as no surprise that she was in a relationship, let alone one for three years that seemed to fly underneath the celeb news radar.
 And although she is taking a break from dating for the foreseeable future, she did touch on her hopeless romantic belief of love at first sight.
-Something she credits her parents Afshin and Keri Shahidi for inspiring.
+Something she credits her parents Afshin and Keri Shahidi for inspiring her.

 Charley Gallay/Getty Images for The Weekly